SMART: Shot-Aware Multimodal Video Moment Retrieval with Audio-Enhanced MLLM: Abstract

 \section{Abstract}

-Video Moment Retrieval is a task in video understanding that aims to localize a specific temporal segment in an untrimmed video based on a natural language query.
-Despite recent progress in moment retrieval from videos using both traditional techniques and Multimodal Large Language Models (MLLM), most existing methods still rely on coarse temporal understanding and a single visual modality, limiting performance on complex videos.
-To address this, we introduce \textit{S}hot-aware \textit{M}ultimodal \textit{A}udio-enhanced \textit{R}etrieval of \textit{T}emporal \textit{S}egments (SMART), an MLLM-based framework that integrates audio cues and leverages shot-level temporal structure.
-SMART enriches multimodal representations by combining audio and visual features while applying \textbf{Shot-aware Token Compression}, which selectively retains high-information tokens within each shot to reduce redundancy and preserve fine-grained temporal details.
-We also refine prompt design to better utilize audio-visual cues.
-Evaluations on Charades-STA and QVHighlights show that SMART achieves significant improvements over state-of-the-art methods, including a 1.61\% increase in R1@0.5 and 2.59\% gain in R1@0.7 on Charades-STA.
+Video Moment Retrieval aims to localize a target temporal segment in an untrimmed video given a natural-language query.
+Despite recent progress in both traditional approaches and multimodal large language model (MLLM)-based methods, many existing methods still rely primarily on visual cues and only weakly exploit temporal structure, which limits performance on complex videos.
+To address this issue, we introduce \textit{S}hot-aware \textit{M}ultimodal \textit{A}udio-enhanced \textit{R}etrieval of \textit{T}emporal \textit{S}egments (SMART), an MLLM-based framework that jointly leverages audio cues and shot-level temporal structure.
+SMART enriches multimodal representations by incorporating complementary audio information, and introduces a \textbf{Shot-aware Token Compression} strategy that preserves representative keyframes as full frames while compressing only non-keyframes to reduce visual redundancy.
+We also refine the prompting strategy to better utilize audio-visual context.
+Experiments on Charades-STA and QVHighlights show that SMART consistently improves over strong baselines and achieves favorable efficiency--effectiveness trade-offs, including gains of 1.61\% in R1@0.5 and 2.59\% in R1@0.7 on Charades-STA.